-1. Committee Deliberation.
+- 1. Committee Deliberation.
 BUA applications are provided to all IBC and Ex-officio members, subject matter experts, and consultants at least ten (10) days prior to the scheduled meeting.
-The IBC Chair will assign two (2) Primary Reviewers to each application.
-Primary Reviewers will lead the discussion of their assigned BUA applications.
+The IBC Chair will assign one (1) Primary Reviewer to each application.
+Primary Reviewer leads the discussion of their assigned BUA applications.
 However, each member is expected to review all applications prior to the meeting, regardless if they were designated a Primary Reviewer, so that the application can be evaluated by the full committee.
 The IBC will vote on all BUA applications.
-When quorum is established, a simple majority of the voting members present is required when voting (green sub-process #3 in Appendix A).

-- a Potential Outcomes for Voting on BUAs - i Approval: the BUA application is approved as presented. - ii Approval with Conditions: Work can commence on a BUA but there is additional biosafety training needed, typographical or other relatively easily corrected statements (e.g., disinfectants to be used) on the proposal that need to be addressed.
+When quorum is established, a simple majority of the voting members present is required when voting (green sub-process #3 in Appendix A). - a Potential Outcomes for Voting on BUAs - i Approval: the BUA application is approved as presented. - ii Approval with Conditions: Work can commence on a BUA but there is additional biosafety training needed, typographical or other relatively easily corrected statements (e.g., disinfectants to be used) on the proposal that need to be addressed.
 Conditions will be relayed, in writing, to the PI.
 The PI will respond to the IBC as to how the conditions were addressed, in writing. - iii Table: There are significant issues with the application, as written, that must be addressed before it can be approved.
 These would be questions relative to the facility to be used, training, work practices, occupational health, etc. Suggested changes or requests for additional information/clarification will be sent to the PI in writing.
 Proposals that are tabled must be revised/expanded as requested and re-reviewed at the next meeting if the PI wishes to pursue approval. - iv Rejected: The proposal has significant facility, safety and/or other issues that cannot be adequately addressed by revisions.
 An example would be an animal experiment that involved ABSL-2 facilities or use of an RG3 infectious agent.
-The reasons for rejection of the application will be detailed in writing and sent to the PI. - b Electronic voting; Although face to face IBC meetings are preferred and encouraged by the NIH, occasionally a BUA application will require a timelier response from the IBC than the next scheduled meeting.
+The reasons for rejection of the application will be detailed in writing and sent to the PI.

+- b Remote voting; Although face to face IBC meetings are preferred and encouraged by the NIH, occasionally a BUA application will require a timelier response from the IBC than the next scheduled meeting.
 In this case, an additional meeting or an e-mail vote could be taken, provided there are opportunities to comment and ask questions.
 If there are significant issues with the proposal, voting should be delayed until the IBC can meet in person. - 2.
 Investigator Presentations.
-When the IBC Chair deems it advisable, investigators may be invited to IBC meetings to clarify their BUA application and respond to members' questions. - 3.
+When the IBC Chair/BSO deems it advisable, investigators may be invited to IBC meetings to clarify their BUA application and respond to members' questions. - 3.
 Communicating with IBC.
 Investigators communicate with the IBC through the ORC.
-In some cases, communication/correspondence with the IBC via the ORC may require the signature of the PI.
-However, signatures will not be required for all correspondence.
-PIs should follow specific instructions given by the IBC/Chair, ORC, BSO, or guidance posted on the ORC and/or EHS websites.

-4. Protocol Suspension/Termination.
+PIs should follow specific instructions given by the IBC, ORC, BSO, or guidance posted on the ORC and/or EHS websites. - 4.
+Protocol Suspension/Termination.
 Approval may be suspended/canceled if the PI is found to be flagrantly and/or routinely in violation of IBC policies and regulations.
-Recombinant DNA and infectious agent research not complying with NIH guidelines may cause NIH action affecting individual and institutional funding.
+Recombinant DNA and infectious agent research/instruction not complying with NIH guidelines may cause NIH action affecting individual and institutional funding.